OFFICIAL BIOGRAPHY:

 Related Links: AMAZON, MINDBODYNETWORK

-A Prayer for the Transformation of the Universe
+A Prayer for the

 Where there is fragmentation, may I sow evolving creation